safespring/web/content/blogg/2022-05-terraform-ansible.md

 toc: "Table of contents"
 ---
 {{< ingress >}}
 This is part three in the series about Safespring's Terraform modules.
 This blog post will look at how we can integrate Ansible and Terraform in order to configure services on top of the instances provisioned with Terraform, using Terraform state as ansible inventory.
 {{< /ingress >}}

+{{% note "Read more" %}}
+Here you can read [part one](/blogg/2022-01-terraform-modules), [part two](/blogg/2022-03-terraform-module) and part three (this post).
+{{% /note %}}

 ## Prerequisites
 This blog post assumes that you use the open source Terraform CLI.
 Terraform CLI is just a binary program that you download from the [releases page][tfreleases], for your architecture/platform.
 Here you also find checksums for the files to